 The umqttsimple.py has already been used with the WIZnet ethernet HAT and works also with the RPI Pico W, making simpler the MQTT communication process.
 My Smart Farm with Raspberry PI, RPI Pico and WIZnet Ethernet Hat tutorial is another use case for this module.

-Finally, please get and save in your Raspberry PI Pico W also the following MicroPython script:
+Please get and save in your Raspberry PI Pico W also the following MicroPython script:

-Here is the code that you can edit to adapt it to your projects.
+Here is the code that you can edit to adapt to your projects.
 The following will give you a brief code explanation.

 Firstly, we import the required modules: